Linear maps on k^I, and homomorphic images of infinite direct product algebras: Applications to Lie algebras

-However, in \cite[Theorem~26]{prod_Lie1}, using the recent result \cite[Theorem~A]{Bois} that every finite-dimensional simple Lie algebra over an algebraically closed field $k$ of characteristic not~$2$ or~$3$ can be {\em generated} by two elements, we deduce that over any infinite field $k$ (not necessarily algebraically closed) of characteristic not~$2$ or~$3,$ every finite-dimensional simple Lie algebra $L$ contains two elements $x_1$ and $x_2$ such that $L=[x_1,L]+[x_2,L].$ (For related results, cf.~\cite{NN_split}.)
+However, using the recent result \cite[Theorem~A]{Bois} that every finite-dimensional simple Lie algebra over an algebraically closed field $k$ of characteristic not~$2$ or~$3$ can be {\em generated} by two elements, we showed in \cite[Theorem~26]{prod_Lie1} that over any infinite field $k$ (not necessarily algebraically closed) of characteristic not~$2$ or~$3,$ every finite-dimensional simple Lie algebra $L$ contains two elements $x_1$ and $x_2$ such that $L=[x_1,L]+[x_2,L].$ (For related results, cf.~\cite{NN_split}.)
 Combining this fact with Theorem~\ref{T.main} above, we get

 \begin{theorem}[{cf.\ \cite[Theorem~27]{prod_Lie1}}] Let $k$ be any infinite field of characteristic not~$2$ or~$3.$ Let $B$ be a Lie algebra over $k,$ $(L_i)_{i\in I}$ a family of finite-dimensional simple Lie algebras over $k,$ and $f:L=\prod_I L_i\to B$ a surjective homomorphism of Lie algebras.
-Suppose, moreover, that one of the three conditions \textup{(i)-(iii)} of Theorem~\ref{T.main} relating $\card(I),$ $\card(k),$ and $\dim_k(B)$ holds.
+Suppose, moreover, that one of the three conditions \textup{(i)--(iii)} of Theorem~\ref{T.main} relating $\card(I),$ $\card(k),$ and $\dim_k(B)$ holds.

 Then $f$ factors as $\prod_I L_i\to L_{i_1}\times\dots\times L_{i_n}\cong B$ for some $i_1,\dots,i_n\in I,$ where the arrow represents the natural projection.
 Thus, $B$ is finite-dimensional, and is the direct product of the images under $f$ of finitely many of the~$L_i.$ \end{theorem}